CAFA1/CAFA/README.md

-# taint_checksum
+# note that there is the other branch (master branch).
-longlong's checksum taint analysis system.
+# The master branch is for software with the crc32 checksum algorithm, while the taint branch is for the general checksum algorithm.

 # OS
-ubuntu 12.04 (Other OS may have problems.)
+ubuntu 12.04 32bit (Other OS may have problems.)

 # Install
 ```